Invariants of Lie algebras extended over commutative algebras without unit: Periodization of semisimple Lie algebras

 In \cite{larsson}, Anna Larsson studied periodization of semisimple finite-dimensional Lie algebras $\mathfrak g$ over any field $K$ of characteristic $0$.
 She proved that, unless $\mathfrak g$ contains direct summands isomorphic to $sl(2)$, its periodization possesses a presentation with only quadratic relations.
 Since generators and relations of (generalized graded) nilpotent Lie algebras can be interpreted as the first and second homology, Larsson's statement can be formulated in homological terms.

-Interest in periodizations, and whether they admit generators subject to quadratic relations, arose from an earlier work of L\"ofwall and Roos about some amazing Hopf algebras (for further details, see \cite{larsson}).
+Note that in \cite{larsson-thesis} this result was generalized to some classes of Lie superalgebras.
+We do not touch upon superalgebras here, and it seems to be an interesting task to tackle the results and questions from \cite{larsson-thesis} from this paper's viewpoint.
+Interest in periodizations of Lie superalgebras, and whether they admit generators subject to quadratic relations, arose from an earlier work of L\"ofwall and Roos \cite{lofwall-roos} about some amazing Hopf algebras (for further details, see \cite{larsson} and \cite{larsson-thesis}).

 As noted in \cite{larsson}, the whole space $H^*(\mathfrak g \otimes t \mathbb C[t], \mathbb C)$ was studied by much more sophisticated methods in the celebrated paper by Garland and Lepowsky \cite{garland-lepowsky} (actually, a particular case interesting for us here was already sketched in \cite{garland}; the case of $\mathfrak g = sl(2)$ was also treated in \cite[p.
 233]{feigin-fuchs}).
-They determined the eigenvalues of the Laplacian on the corresponding Chevalley-Eilenberg (co)chain complex.
+Garland and Lepowsky determined the eigenvectors of the Laplacian on the corresponding Chevalley-Eilenberg (co)chain complex.
 However, to extract from \cite{garland-lepowsky} exact results about (co)homology of interest requires nontrivial combinatorics with the Weyl group, as demonstrated in \cite{hanlon-wales}, and case-by-case analysis for each series of the simple Lie algebras.
-Here we derive results for the second cohomology in a uniform way from the results of \S 1 using elementary methods, what provide an alternative short proof of Larsson's result.
+Here we derive results for the second cohomology in a uniform way from the results of \S 1 using elementary methods providing an alternative short proof of Larsson's result.
 Also, our approach clearly shows why the case of $sl(2)$ is exceptional.

 \begin{theorem}[Larsson] Let $\mathfrak g$ be a finite-dimensional semisimple Lie algebra over an algebraically closed field $K$ of characteristic $0$.
 Then